-Kim: And like a bell on a winter’s day I heard His voice say, “I want you to point blank her with what I’ve done for you.”
-“God, are You serious?
+Kim: And like a bell on a winter’s day I heard his voice say, “I want you to point blank her with what I’ve done for you.”
+“God, are you serious?
 Look at her!
 She’s mad!
 She’s not going to receive it.
 The guy behind me is mad.
 Everybody is mad.
 Really, Lord, this is not a good time.
-Okay, okay.
+This is not … Okay, okay.
 I’m going in.
-And I look at her name, little name on her little blue smock, and it said, “Angel.”
+And I look at her name on her little blue smock, and it said, “Angel.”
 I said, “Angel, you’re right.
 I’m so glad that I get to share about hope.
-Hope is so vitally important to our life that I remember the moment, the very day and moment that genuine hope came into my heart, and it was the same day that my dad murdered my mom and took his own life, because that’s the day that I met Jesus Christ, the Author of hope.”
+Hope is so vitally important to our life that I remember the moment, the very day and moment that genuine hope came into my heart, and it was the same day that my dad murdered my mom and took his own life, because that’s the day that I met Jesus Christ, the author of hope.”

 You want to know how to live your life for Christ and what God wants you to do, what the whole purpose of your life is?
 It’s easy.
 You pray, you listen, and you do what the Holy Spirit tells you to do.
 And that’s when you will see the release of His glory where He just gets to go where He wants to go.
 Anyone who knows Jesus Christ as their Lord and Savior, you pray, you listen, and you do, and then get ready to see His glory.

 John: Kim Meeder is our guest today on Focus on the Family, and she, as you can tell, is a dynamic follower of Christ, and if you need hope, get a copy of her book.
 Give us a call.
 Stop by our website.
 There’s a lot of help and hope at focusonthefamily.com/radio.
 Or call 1-800-A-FAMILY.

 And Kim has written a book calledHope Rising.It’s the story of what she and her husband, Troy, do at Crystal Peaks Youth Ranch.
 Get a copy of that today, and a CD as well.